semo21/ClickerGame/Development Log.md

 ### 08.19.25.

 - Created DataAsset scipt to handling assets.
-- Try Resolving Editor crash when the game is started.
+- Try to Resolve Editor crash when the game is started.

+### 08.20.25.

+- Try to resolve Editor crash and initialize errors.
+  - Found the source of errors and resolved.
+  - New error found but can start game.
+  - Added UISettings data asset for handling assets in the editor.